Based on other people's profiles, I have a tremendous amount of text here. I urge you to read the results of my cacoethes scribendi.

 I am quite dominant, though I'm not particularly rude or domineering about getting my way in everyday social interactions.
 I'm moderately sadistic, though that doesn't always come out in play.
 Much like my sexual orientation, this is flexible in the right circumstances, or with the right person.

 I have struggled with identifying myself relationship-wise, as the implications of swinger and polyamorous both turn me off.
 Luckily, hot_cellist turned me on to relationship anarchy, which perfectly describes the way I've always wanted to do relationships.
 So yes, that's me.
+Long-term, I want to have children with that partner, and I see that working out best with a definitively primary partner, most likely monogamous or close to it, but I'm open to negotiation.
+Relationships should be individual, specific to the people involved, and no one else's business.

 When I love, I love completely.
 I overlook flaws or personality incompatibilities, no matter how egregious.
 Once I have fallen in love with someone, I do not stop loving them, ever.
 I could name every woman I have truly loved, and still say with perfect honesty that I love them.